 To Apply for a Criminal Background Check

 Effective April 15, 2012, the FBI moved to an all-electronic criminal background check (CBC) application process and is no longer accepting hard-copy fingerprint cards.
 Because the Maryland Criminal Justice Information System (CJIS) follows FBI guidelines, the use of hard-copy CBC applications at the State level are also being phased out as of that date.
 Instead, all CBC applicants are being encouraged to submit their applications electronically.
 However, hard-copy applications are still being accepted by CJIS if electronic submission is not possible.
 Click here for a list of State-approved private electronic fingerprinting services and State-operated electronic fingerprinting locations.
 Electronic applications may also be submitted through many State and local police agencies.
 Child care programs that have their own State-certified electronic fingerprinting equipment and operators may continue to submit CBC applications.
 When submitting your CBC request, you must include the appropriate OCC Regional Office authorization number.
-Click here for additional information about the criminal background requirements and process.

 Online Licensing Inspection Results